 Now the interesting thing about Tunnel Park is that when you arrive, you don’t see the beach right away because it’s obscured by a large dune.
 To get to the beach you can either go through the tunnel that’s cut through the dune, OR climb up the dune itself.
 Whether you go over or through, the beautiful view of Lake Michigan is enough to make you pause for a bit to take in the sites.

-Tunnel Park is open to the public March through October 15.
+Tunnel Park is open to the public beginning in April and closes following the first snowfall of the year.
 There is a parking lot for Tunnel Park that’s staffed Memorial Day weekend through Labor Day weekend.
-When it’s staffed, it’s $5 for Ottawa County residents, or $8 for non-residents.
+When it’s staffed, the daily fee is $8 per vehicle.

 GR8 Food Truck Fridays

-After a brief hiatus, Food Truck Fridays are back!
+Food Truck Fridays are back!
 The event, put on by GR8 Food Trucks, takes place at Riverside Park, just four miles north of Downtown Grand Rapids.
-Every Friday, through September 2, 10 to 16 trucks pull into Riverside Park, offering a variety of foods that range anywhere from pizza, to burritos, to hamburgers, BBQ, pretzels, ice cream, and yes, even crepes.
+Every Friday, through September 1, 15 to 20 trucks pull into Riverside Park, offering a variety of foods that range anywhere from pizza, to burritos, paella, hamburgers, BBQ, pretzels, ice cream, and yes, even crepes.
 With that many options available, you’re sure to find something for even the pickiest eater in your crew.

 Food Truck Fridays have a festival kind of feel to them with everyone bringing blankets, chairs, and lawn games with them.
 It’s a great opportunity to let your kids stretch their legs and play in the park while you sit back and relax under the shade of some trees.

-In addition to regular Food Truck Fridays, on Friday, July 29 and Friday, August 26, GR8 Food Trucks has teamed up with the City of Grand Rapids Parks and Recreation to offer free 20-minute kayak rides throughout the evening.
-The kayaks are provided by the city and are available first come, first serve.
+Alongside the August 25 Food Truck Friday, the City of Grand Rapids Parks and Recreation will offer free kayak rides in Riverside Park Lagoon.
+Kayaks are provided by the city and are available on a first-come, first-served basis, with no registration required.
 However, if you want to bring your own kayak or paddleboard, you’re more than welcome to!
 Anyone that uses the kayaks provided must be over the age of 10 and anyone under the age of 16 must be accompanied by an adult.
+A lifeguard will be on site.

 Photo by Experience Grand Rapids